Standing-Storm/MindOverMatter/README.md

 # Mind Over Matter
 A WIP Psionics mod for Cataclysm: Darker Days Ahead

-This mod adds (currently) five separate psionic power paths to Cataclysm, including:
+This mod adds (currently) six separate psionic power paths to Cataclysm, including:

-1) Biokinesis - Control of autonomic processes
+1) Biokinesis - Control of the body.
+Biokinetics can become stronger and faster than an ordinary human, and even
-2) Clairisentience
+2) Clairisentience - Extending the senses beyond the body.
-3) Telekinesis
+3) Telekinesis - Moving objects at a distance.
-4) Telepathy
+4) Telepathy - Control of the mind.
-5) Teleportation
+5) Teleportation - Moving without crossing the intervening distance.
 6) Vitakinesis - Control of health and

 The goal is for each path to be upgraded through usage, since sitting and studying a book for hours doesn't really fit the fiction of improving psychic powers.
 Powers are gained progressively, with increasing mastery of lower-tier powers unlocking new ones.